AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

     * **type:**  `property` (of type String)
     * **propertyNames:**  `jcr:uuid` (of type Name)

-   This particular example will index the `jcr:uuid` property, whose job is to expose the universally unique identifier (UUID) of the node it is attached to.
+   This particular example indexes the `jcr:uuid` property, whose job is to expose the universally unique identifier (UUID) of the node it is attached to.

 1. Save the changes.